 America’s biggest banks have launched a money-transfer app to compete with PayPal, Venmo and Square Cash, Reuters reports.
 Zelle, developed by bank-owned Early Warning Services, is built on top of a payments network that connects the country’s five biggest banks — and others — including Chase, Citi and Bank of America.
 Another 20 banks will be added early next year.
 “This is about creating a wide, and inclusive, alternative to cash and checks for everyone,” says Early Warning Services chief executive Paul Finch.

-This article is more than five years old
+This article is more than six years old